bgamari/ghc-wiki-import/design/warnings/wcompat.md

-However, there is one important design choice left regarding the default:
+However, there is one important design choice left regarding the interaction of this new group with `-Wall`:

 1. Opt-in style  (`-Wall` does **not include** `-Wcompat`):